Coffee Drink

 4. Pour the shot into the brewed coffee and stir gently.

 5. Drink it black, or add a little milk, cream, or a touch of syrup if it's too sharp.
-The hot version is the classic, but an iced Red Eye is a real search intent too: pour chilled drip or cold brew over ice, add the espresso shot, and stir.
-My tip: add the espresso to the coffee first rather than straight onto the ice, so the shot isn't shocked into extra bitterness and the drink stays integrated.
+The hot version is the classic, but you can also make an iced Red Eye: pour chilled drip coffee or cold brew over ice, add the espresso shot, and stir.
+Add the espresso to the coffee before it hits the ice if you want a smoother, more integrated drink.

 If a Red Eye is too bitter, it's usually one of two things: the drip coffee was brewed too dark/bitter, or the shot is over-extracted.
 Pull the shot shorter, try a more balanced drip ratio, and use the same bean in both methods where possible; different coffees mixed together can blur the profile.
 If it's too strong, don't add more than one shot; moving to a Black Eye is a whole other caffeine level.
 On caffeine: the FDA cites 400 mg/day as a level not generally associated with negative effects for most adults, though sensitivity varies; a Red Eye can reach roughly 160-200 mg.